 Highland are only area to use a lead agency model.
 NHS leads on adult services and Council leads on children's services.

-Scotland's 31 Integration Authorities (IAs) responsible for local Health & Social Care but not duties, for NHS boards and councils to introduced powers, work together more effectively.
+Scotland's 31 Integration Authorities (IAs) responsible for local Health & Social Care the NHS, social work and the voluntary sector.